Skip to main content

 Below the preview is your timeline.
 It follows NLE conventions: tracks stack vertically, clips sit on tracks horizontally.
 Drag clips to reorder them or move them between tracks.

 Every word in your footage appears in the transcript on the right.
-Each line shows the speaker label and timestamp.
-Click any word to jump your timeline to that exact moment.
+Each line shows the speaker label.
+Click any word to jump to that exact moment in the timeline.

 Use the transcript to find dialogue quickly, verify what was said, or navigate by content rather than by clicking through the timeline.